xinminlabs/synvert-docs/ruby/cli.md

 $ gem install synvert
 ```

-This will install synvert, along with synvert-core and other dependencies.
+This will install synvert-ruby, along with synvert-core-ruby and other dependencies.

 ### Usage